 We sure have seen houses and villas that have been built in unique and innovative forms and shapes.
-But this is first that we’ve come across – a metal fence replaced by a 50-meter long aquarium.
-Mehmet Ali Gökçeoğlu, a successful businessman and topographical engineer from Turkey, has built around his villa in Çeşme, Izmir, one of the most attractive fence, which holds over a thousand types of aquatic life which include fishes, sea breams, sea bass, mullets, eels and octopuses, making it an aquarium truly mesmerizing to watch.
+But this is the first that we’ve come across – a metal fence replaced by a 50-meter long aquarium.
+Mehmet Ali Gökçeoğlu, a successful businessman and topographical engineer from Turkey, has built around his villa in Çeşme, Izmir, one of the most attractive fences, which holds over a thousand types of aquatic life which include fishes, sea breams, sea bass, mullets, eels, and octopuses, making it an aquarium truly mesmerizing to watch.

 Mehmet has also taken safety precautions to make sure no one gets too close.
-He has installed a surveillance network of 17 cameras with facial recognition system.
+He has installed a surveillance network of 17 cameras with a facial recognition system.
 Although visitors are free to click pictures and videos, getting too close would set off an alarm.

 [Via – Odditycentral]